nitricware/NWFileOperations/README.md

 ## Requirements
 NWFileOperations requires NWLog (available on Github) and PHP 5.x.
 ## Usage
+Use *Composer* to install NWFileOperations to your project via the ```composer require nitricware/nwfileoperations``` command.
-In order to use NWFileOperations, you just need to include the .php-file.
+Alternatively you can also just include the NWFileOperations.php-file.
 ```php
 require "./path/to/NWFileOperations.php“;
 ```